TypeDB 3.0 is live! Get started for free.

 Easy!

-Really, deleting and updating data works in a similar vein: all such data write operations can be used as pipeline stages, and they all use essentially the same declarative statement-by-statement syntax.
-For example, the following pipeline, adds "VIP" to a user’s status, then traverses all friendships of that user, and marks friends as VIPs themselves if they now have more than five VIP friends.
+Deleting and updating data work in a similar vein: all data write operations can be used as pipeline stages, and they all use essentially the same declarative statement-by-statement syntax.
+For example, the following pipeline adds "VIP" to a user’s status, then traverses all friendships of that user, and marks friends as VIPs themselves if they now have more than five VIP friends.

 match